-- Durable medical equipment, oxygen, and medical supplies;

-- Home health aides when necessary to assist in personal care;

-- Home infusion therapy;

-- Home nursing visits;

-- Home visits by a medical social worker;

-- Home visits by the hospice physician; - Inpatient hospice care when provided by a Medicare-certified or state-certified program when admission to an acute care hospital would otherwise be medically necessary; - Medically necessary physical, occupational, and speech therapy provided in the home; - Pastoral care and bereavement services; - Prescription medications for the relief of symptoms manifested by the terminal illness; and - Respite care provided in a nursing facility to provide relief for the primary caregiver, subject to a lifetime maximum benefit of 30 days.
+- Durable medical equipment, oxygen, and medical supplies; - Home health aides when necessary to assist in personal care; - Home infusion therapy; - Home nursing visits; - Home visits by a medical social worker; - Home visits by the hospice physician; - Inpatient hospice care when provided by a Medicare-certified or state-certified program when admission to an acute care hospital would otherwise be medically necessary; - Medically necessary physical, occupational, and speech therapy provided in the home; - Pastoral care and bereavement services; - Prescription medications for the relief of symptoms manifested by the terminal illness; and - Respite care provided in a nursing facility to provide relief for the primary caregiver, subject to a maximum of five consecutive days and to a lifetime maximum benefit of 30 days.
 A member must be enrolled in a hospice program to be eligible for respite care benefits.